tygershark/Gravity-Forms-No-CAPTCHA-reCAPTCHA/gravity-forms-no-captcha-recaptcha/trunk/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-Adds a No CAPTCHA reCAPTCHA to field Gravity Forms
+Adds "No CAPTCHA reCAPTCHA" field to Gravity Forms as an alternative CAPTCHA option

 == Description ==

-Adds a No CAPTCHA reCAPTCHA to field type Gravity Forms form builder with light/dark theme options.
-Forms with No CAPTCHA reCAPTCHA will then validate the field before successful submission.
+Adds a "No CAPTCHA reCAPTCHA" field type to Gravity Forms form builder with light/dark theme options.
+Forms with a "No CAPTCHA reCAPTCHA" will validate the field before successful submission.

 [Official GitHub Repository](https://github.com/folkhack/Gravity-Forms-No-CAPTCHA-reCAPTCHA)